 When you look at food as part of our relationship with the living world beyond our skin, you understand that it is information, energetic, and complex in ways that we don’t have mechanisms to understand.
 This is why reductionist concepts like the “glycemic index” have always struck me as a misguided construct.

 Now we have a brilliant study, perhaps one of the first of its kind, that decimates this false flag of nutrition consciousness.
 Published in Cell, an Israeli group of researchers followed 800 people with a prescribed diet for one week, assessing biological parameters from blood sugar to their microbiota.
 What they uncovered was a clear signal of truth: the same foods affect different people differently!

 Even obese, diabetic patients following formal dietary recommendations for a “healthy diet” found surprising information on the effects of foods such as tomatoes on their blood sugar.
 Of course, we know that there is more to the benefits of a diet than its benevolent relationship to blood sugar.
 We know that microbiota have a meaningful role in the metabolism and impact of foods on the body, and that food can directly impact the microbiota, enhancing strains required for its digestion.

 We also know that the autonomic nervous system and associated individualized differences in pancreatic innervation can dictate whether one person thrives on a high carb (whole food) diet and another tanks on it.
-I’ll never forget the feeling of shattered nutrition dogma when Dr. Gonzalez discussed with me a patient of his whose insulin-dependent diabetes had resolved on a prescribed high carb vegetarian diet complete with multiple glasses of carrot juice daily.
-(We will be publishing this case soon!)
+I’ll never forget the feeling of shattered nutrition dogma when Dr. Gonzalez discussed with me a patient of his whose insulin-dependent diabetes had dramatically improved on a prescribed high carb vegetarian diet complete with multiple glasses of carrot juice daily.

 In summary, the Cell article authors state: